Samasthanam: Cast

+Production

+Some scenes were shot at Pollachi.

 Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 2002, features 6 tracks with lyrics written by Pa.
-Vijay and Na.
-Muthukumar.
+The soundtrack was composed by Deva.

-Reception
+Critical reception

-The Hindu wrote "Lengthy flashbacks and unwarranted song sequences mar the tempo of Samasthanam.
+Malathi Rangarajan of The Hindu wrote, "Lengthy flashbacks and unwarranted song sequences mar the tempo of Samasthanam.
 The story is strong, but the screenplay lacks crispness".
-Sify wrote "The director of the film Raj Kapur has not been able to come out with anything new as this film stretches beyond belief and endurance too".
-Chennai Online wrote "director [..] moving his narration steadily through clichéd scenes and predictable situations".
+Sify wrote, "The director of the film Raj Kapur has not been able to come out with anything new as this film stretches beyond belief and endurance too".
+Malini Mannath of Chennai Online wrote "director [..] moving his narration steadily through clichéd scenes and predictable situations".

+Cinesouth wrote, "Unbearable flashbacks and a torturous screenplay have made this film a word out penny in our eyes".
+C. Shivakumar of Deccan Herald wrote, "The flick is based on male bonding but lacks punch with average cinematography, dull songs and old and tired looking stars.
+Director Raj Kapoor has failed to bring out the best from the stars and at times he has tried to overdo some scenes portraying the deep friendship between the lead characters".